iamkirankumaryadav/Library/Statistics/Statistics.md

 - The larger the sample size, the better the normal distribution approximation.
 - CLT allows us to use information from samples to reference populations.

+### Z Test
+- Determine whether the mean of a sample is significantly different from a known population mean.
+- It assumes that the data i

 <h3 name='spread'>Measures of Spread | Variability</h3>

 - Measures the relationship of individual data points with their mean.